Officials Information

 LMS = SNC's Learning Management System (LMS) or education system.
 Officials must log into their REMS officials account to access LMS.

-To become an official, you must register as an official with Swim Canada's Registration and Events Management System (REMS).
+To volunteer as an official at swim meets, an individual must register as an official in Swim Canada's Registration and Events Management System (REMS) and have the following 2 accounts, which are created when you register:

 3. After completing an Officiating Clinic: